Barclays must hand over more ex-boss emails in Libor case

 Diamond, Ricci and del Missier are among 23 people who are being called as witnesses for the trial.
 Former Finance Director Chris Lucas will also be called.

-Diamond and del Missier left Barclays in 2012 shortly after Barclays agreed to pay a $450 million (273 million pounds) settlement with U.S. and UK authorities due to alleged Libor manipulation.
+Diamond and del Missier left Barclays in 2012 shortly after Barclays agreed to pay a $450 million settlement with U.S. and UK authorities due to alleged Libor manipulation.
 Ricci and Lucas left last year.

 Guardian Care Homes claims the bank's rigging of Libor meant interest rate hedging products it was sold were invalid and is suing for 70 million pounds ($115.5 million).
 Barclays, which says it is owed the same amount by Guardian, said the claims are without merit and it will provide the information requested.